zsquareplusc/python-embedded-launcher/README.rst

 ``Py_Main`` with itself as parameter, loading a zipped Python application appended to the exe.

-Yes it is yet an other tool to make standalone Windows applications with Python.
+Yes, it is yet an other tool to make standalone Windows applications with Python.

 See also py2exe_, pyinstaller_, cx_Freeze_.